VSRonin/QBbgLib/README.markdown

 make
 </code></pre>
 Replacing &lt;InstallDirectory&gt; with the destination where the library will be installed and make with your build tool name (nmake for MSVC, etc.).

+## Documentation
+Documentation in Qt Assistant format is packed with the repository, to build the documentation in other formats you'll need [Doxygen](http://www.doxygen.org).
+Just run it useing the included doxyfile.

 ## Example Usage
 Please refer to the example folder for code snippets that illustarte the library in action.